 I decided to go with patterns that included a blue, yellow, and blush pink combination so that it tied in the blue tile from our master bathroom.

-The Clara rug from Loloi was the perfect subtle grey with hints of our color palette too.
+The Clara Rug from Loloi was the perfect subtle grey with hints of our color palette too.

 The rattan storage unit is actually a DIY that I created using IKEA besta cabinets from our old studio.

-The colorful abstract artwork is another DIY I made for concealing the TV in our bedroom and I love how it turned out!
+The colorful abstract artwork is another DIY that I made for concealing the TV in our bedroom and I love how it turned out!

 Our sconces were another small DIY project because I couldn’t find a colorful lamp shade that fit them so I ended up painting a custom set myself.

 And lastly, the sliding barn doors conceal the study off of our bedroom (which is currently just a junk room!).

 We used a simple modern matte black barn door sliding track and doors that I dressed up by using a ceiling medallion cut in half.

 I’d say this looks like a totally different house than the before photos, don’t you think?
 The new master bedroom design is a super relaxing space, and I’m so glad we were able to finish it before baby two came along!

 You can see more of our house renovation posts here —